Agricultural education and training

 School of Agricultural and Environmental Sciences

-Research facilities include the Aquaculture Research Unit, the Experimental Farm, the Centre for Rural Empowerment and the Limpopo Agro-Food Technology Station.
+Research facilities include the Aquaculture Research Unit, the Experimental Farm, the Centre for Rural Community Empowerment and the Limpopo Agro-Food Technology Station.

 UNIVERSITY OF MPUMALANGA (UMP)

-School of Agricultural Sciences
+Faculty of Natural and Agricultural Sciences

-UNIVERSITY OF PRETORIA (UP) FACULTY OF VETERINARY SCIENCE
+UNIVERSITY OF PRETORIA (UP)

 On the website, find the interactive links to the departments: Anatomy and Physiology, Companion Animal Clinical Studies, Paraclinical Sciences, Production Animal Studies, Veterinary Tropical Diseases.
 Centres include the Centre for Veterinary Wildlife Studies, Equine Research Centre, World Organization for Animal Health Collaborating Centre, and the Onderstepoort Veterinary Genetics Laboratory.
+It also hosts a Veterinary Academic Hospital.

 UNIVERSITY OF SOUTH AFRICA (UNISA)